jonallured/energy/docs/troubleshooting.md

 yarn ios
 ```

-then you can also try
+you can also try

 `yarn open-xcode`
 and play button on xcode

+❗️when you open xcode make sure you open `Energy.xcworkspace` and not `Energy.xcodeproj`

 If this does not work, try deleting the app and installing it again.